python/cpython/Doc/library/locale.rst

    Formats a number *val* according to the current :const:`LC_MONETARY` settings.

-   The returned string includes the currency symbol if *symbol* is true, which is the default.
-If *grouping* is true (which is not the default), grouping is done with the value.
-If *international* is true (which is not the default), the international currency symbol is used.
+   The returned string includes the currency symbol if *symbol* is a truthy value, which is the default.
+If *grouping* is a truthy value (which is not the default), grouping is done with the value.
+If *international* is a truthy value (which is not the default), the international currency symbol is used.

    Note that this function will not work with the 'C' locale, so you have to set a